aczw/cuda-path-tracer/README.md

 ### Third party code

-- As mentioned above, I use [`tinygltf`](https://github.com/syoyo/tinygltf) for loading the initial glTF model data.
+- I use [`tinygltf`](https://github.com/syoyo/tinygltf) for loading the initial glTF model data.

 ### Custom models

 The repo contains a lot of scenes with models taken from elsewhere.
-Here are their sources:
+Here are their sources.

 - `suzanne`, `blender_cube`, `plane`: exported from Blender.
 - `utah_teapot`: I tried finding the original source model.
 The closest I could find is from [David E. Johnson's University of Utah page](https://users.cs.utah.edu/~dejohnso/models/models.html).
 I converted the "Boolean Combined Teapot" .stl file to glTF.